lbugnion/sample-azure-simplexamarinfunction/Doc/first-client.md

 ## Conclusion

 We have now tested that the application works well.
-This concludes this sample.
-You can now easily modify this application to add features or change the way it works.
-We hope that you found this sample useful.
-Please don't hesitate to enter comments and questions in the Issues tab above.
-You can also contact me privately but I prefer to keep the discussion in the open, so everyone can see the answers.

-Happy coding!
-Laurent
+However using simple text to communicate between the server and the client is not very flexible.
+Adding new properties to the interface would be quite complex.
+To solve this, we will now refactor [the Azure Function](./refactoring.md) and [the Xamarin client app](./refactoring-client.md) to use the JavaScript Object Notation JSON instead.